 The Company's ability to grow through acquisitions depends, in part, on CEG's ability to identify and present the Company with acquisition opportunities.
 CEG has not agreed to commit a specific level of dedicated resources for the pursuit of renewable power-related acquisitions.
 There are a number of factors which could materially and adversely impact the extent to which suitable acquisition opportunities are made available from CEG, including that the same professionals within CEG's organization that are involved in acquisitions that are suitable for the Company have responsibilities within CEG's broader asset management business, which may include sourcing acquisition opportunities for CEG.
-Limits on the availability of such individuals will likewise result in a limitation on the availability of acquisition opportunities for the Company's interests or conflict of interest.
+Limits on the availability of such individuals will likewise result in a limitation on the availability of acquisition opportunities for the Company.
+In making these determinations, CEG may be influenced by factors that result in a misalignment with the Company's interests or conflict of interest.